freeCodeCamp/chinese/chinese/articles/rest-vs-graphql-apis.md

 console.log(data['data']['user']['name']); // output: "John Doe"
 ```

-Here, `data` refers to the JavaScript object that contains the response data.
+在这里, `data` 指的是 the JavaScript object that contains the response data.
 The response data is wrapped in a `data` object, and the values can be accessed by traversing the object using dot notation or bracket notation.

 GraphQL API responses are typically more focused and specific than REST API responses because the client can specify exactly what data they want to receive.
 This makes it easier to avoid overfetching or underfetching data, and can improve performance by reducing the amount of data transferred over the network.